Skip to content

 Employees must be familiar with the content of the Gjensidige leaflet ‘Do you know enough about corruption?’.

-5.6 Money laundering and financing of terrorism Money laundering means converting the proceeds of criminal offences into apparently lawful revenues or capital gains.
-The Group must avoid any dealings with funds that stem from criminal activities.
+Money laundering means converting the proceeds of criminal offences into apparently lawful revenues or capital gains.
+The Group must avoid any dealings with funds that stem from criminal activities.Financing of terrorism means to provide money or other assets for the purpose of financing acts of terrorism or the planning of such acts.

 Suspected money laundering or financing of terrorism must be reported to the anti-money laundering officer.

-6. Personal conduct
+7. Personal conduct

-6.1 Discrimination and bullying All Gjensidige employees have a shared responsibility for building a team spirit and a good working environment.
+All Gjensidige employees have a shared responsibility for building a team spirit and a good working environment.
 The Group expects employees to behave with respect and consideration and to display common courtesy in relation to colleagues, competitors, customers and others.
 By being inclusive and committed, we make each other better.
 Discrimination and harassment must not occur.
-Anyone who feels that they are being discriminated against or harassed shall be taken seriously.
+Anyone who feels that they are being discriminated against or harassed shall be taken seriously.7.2 Relations with managers and colleagues

-6.2 Relations with managers and colleagues Gjensidige aims to create a diverse, positive, stimulating and enthusiastic working environment.
+Gjensidige aims to create a diverse, positive, stimulating and enthusiastic working environment.
 Trust, respect, cooperation with and openness in relation to managers and colleagues are fundamental to achieving this goal.
-All Gjensidige’s employees have a responsibility for helping to create a good working environment.
+All Gjensidige’s employees have a responsibility for helping to create a good working environment.7.3 Duty of secrecy

-6.3 Duty of secrecy Employees have a duty of secrecy in relation to business matters and matters of a private nature relating to customers, employees and others that they become aware of in connection with the performance of their work for the Group.
+Employees have a duty of secrecy in relation to business matters and matters of a private nature relating to customers, employees and others that they become aware of in connection with the performance of their work for the Group.
 This duty applies unless they are legally obliged to disclose the information or are obliged or urged to report such matters pursuant to these ethical rules.
-The duty of secrecy does not only apply in relation to third parties, but also between the companies in the Group.
+The duty of secrecy does not only apply in relation to third parties, but also between the companies in the Group.The duty of secrecy applies in relation to colleagues, advisers, family members and others, unless the party entitled to confidentiality has expressly consented to the disclosure.
+The CFO or a person authorised by the CFO may, in specific cases concerning financial matters, consent to the disclosure.

-The duty of secrecy equally applies when working from home.
+An employee shall not actively seek information about other employees or about customers via the computer systems or in any other manner, unless this is necessary for the employee’s work in Gjensidige.The duty of secrecy equally applies when working from home.
 Extra caution is required from employees handling confidential information while working from other places than the primary workplace.

-6.4 Relations with business connections No one may act in a way that prevents them from acting impartially in relation to the Group’s customers, suppliers, shareholders or other business connections.
+No one may act in a way that prevents them from acting impartially in relation to the Group’s customers, suppliers, shareholders or other business connections.
 Employees must exercise caution when entering into private agreements and exchanging services with companies and persons with whom they have dealings through their work for the Group.
-They must also exercise caution in relation to business agreements with persons with whom they have a private relationship.
+They must also exercise caution in relation to business agreements with persons with whom they have a private relationship.Employees who have private relations with a business connection must notify and clarify this with their immediate superior.

-Events organised by the Group shall be characterised by moderation and have a relevant and adequate professional content.
+Employees who, by virtue of their position, represent or can be identified with the Group must conduct themselves in a way that ensures the trust of both the Group and other employees.Events organised by the Group shall be characterised by moderation and have a relevant and adequate professional content.
 If alcohol is to be served at a Gjensidige event, non-alcoholic options must always be available.
 Any costs of travel and overnight stays for external parties shall be covered by those parties themselves (either directly or through a participation fee).

 Employees who are considering participating in trips or events under the auspices of Gjensidige’s business connections must clarify this with their immediate superior.
 Travel and stays in connection with the performance of work for Gjensidige shall, as a rule, be covered by the Group.
 Any deviation from this rule must be clarified with the employee’s immediate superior.
 This also applies to travel and accommodation in connection with seminars and other job-related events that are covered directly or as part of the participation fee.
 All employees shall comply with the national procedures for welfare measures, seminars, gifts and rewards for own employees, and for customer relations.
-The HR department is responsible for ensuring that updated procedures are in place and are available to employees.
+The People department is responsible for ensuring that updated procedures are in place and are available to employees.

 Sponsor activities must be in accordance with Gjensidige’s sponsorship strategy.